A Day in a DevOps

 DevOps Engineer

-• Morning: Check monitoring tools and alerts for system health, review Slack for urgent messages, and attend daily stand-up meetings with developers and QA teams13.
+• Morning: Check monitoring tools and alerts for system health, review Slack for urgent messages, and attend daily stand-up meetings with developers and QA teams1arrow-up-right3arrow-up-right.

-• Afternoon: Handle deployments, troubleshoot system issues, and collaborate with developers to optimize code performance13.
+• Afternoon: Handle deployments, troubleshoot system issues, and collaborate with developers to optimize code performance1arrow-up-right3arrow-up-right.

-• Evening: Work on automation backlogs and document processes3.
+• Evening: Work on automation backlogs and document processes3arrow-up-right.

 DevOps Architect